gratianlup/MarkovTextGenerator/README.md

 Generates 1000 letters using a 7 letter n-gram and writes the Markov chain to "markov.txt".

     generate_markov_text -r markov.txt -n 1000 -c
-Reads the a Markov chain from a file and prints 1000 letters on the console.
+Reads a Markov chain from a file and prints 1000 letters on the console.